ganimaltiok/mstr_magde_ws/README.md

 # MSTR Herald API

-MicroStrategy Herald is a Flask-based REST API that provides data from MicroStrategy dossiers in a standardized JSON format with pagination support.
+MicroStrategy Herald is a Flask-based REST service that turns MicroStrategy dossiers into clean, paginated JSON responses, optionally backed by Redis caching.
+The project now focuses on the v3 API and provides tooling to manage cache refreshes from the browser, CLI, or automation jobs.

 ## Features

-- Connect to MicroStrategy REST API
-- Fetch reports with agency code filters
-- API versioning (v1, v2)
-- Response pagination
-- Docker containerization
-- Response caching
+- Modern `/api/v3` endpoints with consistent JSON payloads
+- Flexible filtering, pagination, and per-agency data slicing
+- Redis-backed daily cache snapshots with rich metadata
+- Admin console for dossier configuration plus one-click cache refresh
+- Helper HTTP endpoints and CLI scripts for cron-friendly cache refreshes
-- Systemd service integration
+- Docker and Systemd deployment recipes

 ## Quick Start